Palatines: Resettlement

 A report in 1718 placed 224 families of 1,021 persons along the Hudson River while 170 families of 580 persons were in the Schoharie valley.
 In 1723, under Governor Burnet, 100 heads of families from the work camps were settled on 100 acre each in the Burnetsfield Patent midway in the Mohawk River Valley, just west of Little Falls.
 They were the first Europeans to be allowed to buy land that far west in the valley.

 After hearing Palatine accounts of poverty and suffering, the clan mothers granted permission for them to settle in the Schoharie Valley.
 The women elders had their own motives.
 During the 17th century, the Haudenosaunee had suffered high mortality from new European infectious diseases, to which they had no immunity.
 They also had been engaged in warfare against the French and against other indigenous tribes.
 Finally, in the 1670s–80s French Jesuit missionaries had converted thousands of Iroquois (mostly Mohawk) to Catholicism and persuaded the converts to settle near Montreal.

 Historians referred to the Haudenosaunee who moved to New France as the Canadian Iroquois, while those who remained behind are described as the League Iroquois.
 At the beginning of the 17th century, about 2,000 Mohawk lived in the Mohawk River Valley, but by the beginning of the 18th century, the population had dropped to about 600 people.
 They were in a weakened position for resisting encroachment by English settlers.
-The governors of New York had showed a tendency to grant Haudenosaunee land to British settlers without permission.
+The governors of New York had shown a tendency to grant Haudenosaunee land to British settlers without permission.
 The clan mothers believed that leasing land to the poor Palatines was a preemptive way to block the governors from granting their land to land-hungry immigrants from the British isles.
 In their turn, the British authorities believed that the Palatines would serve as a protective barrier, providing a reliable militia who would stop French and Indigenous raiders coming down from New France (modern Canada).
 The Palatine communities gradually extended along both sides of the Mohawk River to Canajoharie.
 Their legacy was reflected in place names, such as German Flatts and Palatine Bridge, and the few colonial-era churches and other buildings that survived the Revolution.
 They taught their children German and used the language in churches for nearly 100 years.
 Many Palatines married only within the German community until the 19th century.